-From the moment we sat down and were each personally greeted by our flight attendant to offers to babysit so we could sleep to knowledge of food and wine, we have found the team on every Qatar business class flight friendly, polished and extremely fast to help when called, even in the middle of the night.
+From the moment we sat down and were each personally greeted by our flight attendant to offers to babysit so we could sleep to the knowledge of food and wine, we have found the team on every Qatar business class flight friendly, polished and extremely fast to help when called, even in the middle of the night.

 Related: What to Pack for Travel With a Baby

-Qatar Business Class With a Baby
+Qatar Airways Business Class With a Baby

 While it is always very daunting boarding a plane with a baby, particularly over the long haul, we were made to feel welcome from the moment we checked in at the Paris counter to the moment we landed in Sydney.
-This was the same on all of our other business class flights with Qatar too.
+This was the same on all of our other business-class flights with Qatar too.

 Without question, I would rate the experience as a five out of five.
 There’s a reason the Qsuite has been called revolutionary.
-It really stands out as the best business class seating option on the market.
+It really stands out as the best business-class seating option on the market.

 Skye is the founder and editor-in-chief of The Fit Traveller.

-Skye is a journalist, a former personal trainer, a freelance writer, photographer, intrepid traveller and a passionate advocate for helping others reach optimal health and wellness.
+She is a journalist, writer, photographer, intrepid traveller and a former personal trainer with a passion for helping others reach optimal health.